gwinnem/vue-iframe-wrapper/docs/enterprise-readiness.md

 - [x] This is also the natural place to validate the Browser Support Matrix committed in Phase 1 with actual evidence instead of an assertion — the project matrix in `playwright.config.ts` (chromium/firefox/webkit) matches `docs/browser-support.md`.
+- [x] Extended beyond the original Phase 4 scope with dedicated accessibility assertions (`accessibility.spec.ts`, `demo-accessibility.spec.ts`) using `@axe-core/playwright` — real computed accessibility roles, real color-contrast calculation, and genuine keyboard Tab-order/focus behavior, none of which jsdom can verify.
+Closes the "Real-browser / assistive-tech-level a11y testing" gap left open after Phase 3.
+Required adding a third `webServer` entry (the demo app itself, not just the harness) so the demo's actual controls could be tested.

 **Effort:** M–L · **Depends on:** nothing structurally, but is naturally sequenced after Phase 3 since both touch the test strategy and are easier to review together.
 **Unblocks:** Phase 5 (visual regression reuses this harness).

 **Status:** Implemented and validated as far as this sandboxed environment allows.
-`npx playwright test --list` confirms all 36 tests (12 scenarios × 3 browsers) parse and discover correctly, `vue-tsc`/ESLint pass over the harness and spec files, and the harness app itself was confirmed to boot and correctly resolve `vue-iframe-wrapper` via a raw HTTP check against its dev server. **What could not be validated here:** actually launching a browser and running the suite — this development sandbox's network egress allowlist does not include `cdn.playwright.dev`, which `npx playwright install` needs to download browser
+`npx playwright test --list` confirms all 61 tests (across 7 spec files, 3 browser projects plus the pinned `visual` project) parse and discover correctly, `vue-tsc`/ ESLint pass over the harness and spec files, and the harness app itself was confirmed to boot and correctly resolve `@enterprise/vue-iframe-wrapper` via a raw HTTP check against its dev server. **What could not be validated here:** actually launching a browser and running the suite — this development sandbox's network egress allowlist does not include `cdn.playwright.dev`, which `npx playwright install` needs to download browser